Trindade and Martim Vaz: 19th to 20th century

 In 1839, the Ross expedition made a brief stop on Trindade, as chronicled by Robert McCormick.
 He described Pico Monumento as the "Nine Pin Rock".

 In 1889, Edward Frederick Knight went treasure hunting on the island.
 He was unsuccessful but he wrote a detailed description of the island and his expedition, titled The Cruise of the Alerte.

 In 1893 another Franco-American, James Harden-Hickey, claimed the island and declared himself as James I, Prince of Trinidad.
 According to James Harden-Hickey's plans, Trinidad, after being recognized as an independent country, would become a military dictatorship and have him as dictator.
 He designed postage stamps, a national flag, and a coat of arms; established a chivalric order, the "Cross of Trinidad"; bought a schooner to transport colonists; appointed M. le Comte de la Boissiere as secretary of state; opened a consular office at 217 West 36th Street in New York City; and even issued government bonds to finance construction of infrastructure on the island.
 Despite his plans, his idea was ridiculed or ignored by the world.

 In July 1895, the British again tried to take possession of this strategic position in the Atlantic.
 The British planned to use the island as a cable station.
 However, Brazilian diplomatic efforts, along with Portuguese support, reinstated Trindade Island to Brazilian sovereignty.

 In order to clearly demonstrate sovereignty over the island, now part of the State of Espírito Santo and the municipality of Vitória, a landmark was built on 24 January 1897.
 Nowadays, Brazilian presence is marked by a permanent Brazilian Navy base on the main island.

 In July 1910 the ship Terra Nova carrying the last expedition of Captain Robert Falcon Scott to the Antarctic arrived at the island, at the time uninhabited.
-Some members of the Scott's expedition explored the island with scientific purposes, and a description of it is included in The Worst Journey in the World, by Apsley Cherry-Garrard, one of the members of the expedition.
+Some members of Scott's expedition explored the island with scientific purposes, and a description of it is included in The Worst Journey in the World, by Apsley Cherry-Garrard, one of the members of the expedition.

 In August 1914, the Imperial German Navy established a supply base for its warships off Trindade.
 On 14 September 1914, the Royal Navy auxiliary cruiser HMS Carmania fought the German SMS Cap Trafalgar off Trindade in the Battle of Trindade.
 Carmania sank Cap Trafalgar, but sustained severe damage herself.

-21st Century
+21st century

 Trindade was a port passing mark for the 2022 Golden Globe Race, a single-handed round-the-world yacht race.
+In March 2023, plastic rocks called plastistone were found on Trindade.